ray-project/ray/doc/source/serve/production-guide/fault-tolerance.md

 You can define custom application-level health-checks and adjust their frequency and timeout.
 To define a custom health-check, add a `check_health` method to your deployment class.
 This method should take no arguments and return no result, and it should raise an exception if the replica should be considered unhealthy.
-The Serve controller logs the raised exception if the health-check fails.
+If the health-check fails, the Serve controller logs the exception, kills the unhealthy replica(s), and restarts them.
 You can also use the deployment options to customize how frequently the health-check is run and the timeout after which a replica is marked unhealthy.

 ```{literalinclude} ../doc_code/fault_tolerance/replica_health_check.py